 The bank of Loweswater provides the perfect landscape shot for a wintery sunrise.
 Reflecting off the lake and peaking over the mountains and fells for a truly striking snapshot.
 And there’s no hiking involved to get to this location!

 Staying in West Cumbria for the moment, Wasdale head is another quiet, remote location.
 It is perfect for those seeking a brilliant sunrise during the colder months.
 While it is quite out of the way and off the beaten track, it’s definitely worth heading to with your camera.

 To get a decent shot looking over the Wasdale valley, it’s recommended that you make your way up the slopes of Great Gable.
 You don’t need to ascend completely, but you will get a decent landscape shot from the lower slopes.
 Make sure you get Wast Water in your shot.
 And with the Wasdale Screes on your left, Yewbarrow to the right and the distant fells behind, you’ll have the perfect framed sunrise.

 Heading down to South Cumbria, you’ll meet some of the big names of the Lakes, including Coniston.
 While the Old Man of Coniston walk is a popular one, to get a great shot across the lake, you don’t even need to attempt to climb it.

 Another location in West Cumbria, Buttermere is an incredible sight, no matter what time of year or day it is.
-With sweeping vistas and a skyline which isn’t over cluttered by surrounding fells, it’s a great location that almost guarantees a striking sunrise snap.
+With sweeping vistas and a skyline which isn’t over cluttered by surrounding fells.
+It’s a great location that almost guarantees a striking winter sunrise snap.